AadeepMaharjan/Hackathon/README.md

 | POST   | `/api/lookup-urgency`      | `{ problem }` → suggested urgency (used for the live preview) |
 | POST   | `/api/patients`            | `{ name, age, phone, problem, urgencyOverride? }` → registers and allocates a patient |

-## Extending it

-- Add authentication for the "login" step (the brief called it a login page; here it's the intake form — wire in a real auth layer if you need staff accounts).
-- Replace the static triage table with a live medical API.
-- Add a map/geocoding call to pick the nearest hospital by real distance instead of the static `nearbyHospitals` list in `db.json`.